âShow Table of Contents

 In the file browse window, type a wildcard as part of the file path.

-Type the file name they have in common and add an * to substitute all subsequent characters or a ? to substitute one character.
+For example, if there are multiple data tables that have similar names in the same directory, with identical table structures, type the file name they have in common and add an " * " to substitute all subsequent characters or a " ? " to substitute one character.
 Remember to include the file extension that is common to all files when specifying the file names.

 Click Microsoft SQL Server to create a new Microsoft SQL Server database connection.